pavelkhv/tag-labeling/README.md

 # Tab labeling test-app

-An app that lets you upload an image, tag it, and take notes.
+A test-app that lets you upload an image, tag it and take notes.

+- Drag and drop to upload images
+- Click on image to put a tag
+- Enter a note for each tag
+- List of notes
+- Highlighting the selected tag and note

 ## Installation
 Fork and clone the project: